-- 1.1 The provisions contained in these Regulations will govern the conditions for imparting courses of instructions, conducting examinations and evaluation of students' performance leading to the degree of 2-Year M.Sc.(offered under joint M.Sc.-Ph.D. programme) in disciplines mentioned at 1.3 below. - 1.2 This regulation is effective from the Academic Session starting from July 2013. - 1.3 Disciplines: The disciplines in which the courses of studies available are as named below:
+- 1.1 The provisions contained in these Regulation will govern the conditions for imparting courses of instructions, conducting examinations and evaluation of students' performance leading to the degree of 2-Year M.Sc. (offered under joint M.Sc.-Ph.D. programme) in disciplines mentioned at section 1.3 below. - 1.2 This regulation is effective from the Academic Session starting from July 2013 and revised in January 2020 as per Senate amendments till date. - 1.3 Disciplines: The disciplines in which the courses of studies available are as named below: